reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

 # Clone the repository

-This section shows you how to clone the tutorial repository.
+This section shows you how to clone the repository used in this module.

 1. Clone the [wisdom-for-sale](https://github.com/hagenhaus/wisdom-for-sale) repository: